Services for researchers

 If you would like to discuss your needs, or are proposing a research project with significant new data storage requirements, please contact us.

 Advanced research computing is a hugely powerful technique which uses leading-edge IT resources and tools to pursue research, including computer simulation and modelling, manipulating and storing large amounts of data, and many other methods to solve common research problems.
 ARCCA provides:

-- supercomputing equipment and the Condor service
+- supercomputing equipment

 - help and training with using the equipment